 “What Ceridian offers us is a proven global solution and a proven partner that can deliver on all the fronts that we need as a business, throughout the suite of HR management tools,” says Ratcliffe.

 Managing the labour planning and scheduling for a large, global company with employees of all ages and roles is no small feat, and with Dayforce, the leadership team at Costa Coffee can make decisions based on data.

-Lauren Dent, Store Manager at Costa Coffee, uses Dayforce to better schedule her people.
+Lauren Dent, fromer Store Manager and now People System Manager at Costa Coffee, used Dayforce to better schedule her people.
 “Before Dayforce, we had schedule issues around tracking employee availability,” she says.
 “Some of our employees are in school, so their availability is not consistent.
 Notes about availability would often get missed or misplaced, and people would be scheduled when they're not available.
 Now that we use Dayforce for scheduling, employees can update their availability in the system immediately, helping them to achieve a better work-life balance.”